18 Mar 10 Things To Check The Day Before Your Conference

 The master document that keeps everything on track.
 Is it up to date and does everyone have a copy?
 Whilst on the same thought – our mobile printer works, has paper and new cartridges?

 All the event content is on your laptop, and its on a USB stick – how about sharing it with at least two other colleagues just in case.
 A One Drive back up or similar is essential.
-Store that and all the fonts I the same place?
+Store that and all the fonts in the same place.
+Don’t let event technology be the downfall of the event.

 10. The client